chromaui/chromatic-e2e/DEVELOPMENT.md

 - If you have `yarn 1` installed globally, it is recommended that you run `corepack enable` so that the version of yarn set in `packageManager` in `package.json` is used for this project
 - Run `yarn install`
 - Run `yarn build`
+- If you will be working with Playwright, run `yarn playwright install`

 ### Testing